appreciated/circular-progress-bar/README.md

 ## Features

-A circular progress bar Component for Vaadin with animated Progress.
-Realized with SVG, and JavaScript.
+A circular progress bar Component for Vaadin with transition like behavior.
+Done by using SVG, and JavaScript.

 ## API